AlexGulliver/personalwebsite/src/cityspots/exeter.md

 #### Move - The Quay

 Dingy club hosting suprisingly big names every so often.
-Expensive but had some of the best times here.
+Drinks are so expensive but had some of the best times here.

 #### The Imperial - 'Impy' - St Davids

 Allegedly the 2nd biggest Spoons in the entire UK.
-Worth a look with a nice beer garden, if you aren't on the hill.
+Worth a look with a quality beer garden which is a bit hilly.

 ## Spots